-Once you have found a provider with vacancies in your area, you, or carer or your Support Coordinator can send in an application.
+Once you have found an accessible housing provider with vacancies in your area, you, your carer or your Support Coordinator can send in an application.

-The process might different slightly dispensing on the provider, however a provider will typically ask you to fill in some registration forms such as:
+The process might differ slightly depending on the provider, however a provider will typically ask you to fill in some registration forms such as:

 Registration of Interest Form

 Housing Needs Assessment Report